niklassandberg/Swarm/README.md

 #endif
 ```
-5.1.2.
-Delete Wire.cpp and possible WireKinetis files if Arduino IDE is in use.
+3. Delete Wire.cpp and possible WireKinetis files if Arduino IDE is in use.
-6. Add this project to your workspace.

 ### Project configuration.